MerginMaps/docs/src/manage/subscriptions/index.md

 ## Contributors

 Subscriptions are based on the number of *contributors* on the workspace.
 Per each contributor seat, you get 1 GB of storage.
 Storage is shared across the whole workspace.
+You can get even more storage, just reach out to our <MerginMapsEmail id="sales" desc="sales team" /> and we will help you set it up.

 *Contributors* are workspace members or guests who have Writer, Editor, Admin or Owner [access rights](../permissions/).
 The number of read-only users is unlimited: they do not count towards your workspace contributors.

-[Owners](../permissions/#workspace-member-roles-and-project-permissions) of the workspace can find the overview of the subscription plan, such as storage usage, number of projects and number of contributors in the workspace in the [**Subscription**](../dashboard/#subscriptions) tab on <DashboardShortLink />.
+[Owners](../permissions/#workspace-member-roles-and-project-permissions) of the workspace can find the overview of the subscription plan, such as storage usage, number of projects and number of contributors in the workspace in the [**Subscription**](../dashboard/#subscriptions) tab on the <DashboardShortLink />.

 The overview of workspace users and their member type (contributor/read-only) can be found in the [**Members**](../dashboard/#members) tab on the <DashboardShortLink />.
 It is available to [owners and admins](../permissions/#workspace-member-roles-and-project-permissions) of a workspace.